Breckinridge Long: FDR administration, World War II, and antisemitism

-An extreme nativist, Long is largely remembered for his obstructionist role as the official responsible for granting refugee visas during World War II.
+An extreme racist, Long is largely remembered for his obstructionist role as the official responsible for granting refugee visas during World War II.
 He obstructed rescue attempts, drastically restricted immigration, and falsified figures of refugees admitted.

 Long's deceptions were detected by his colleagues as well.
 In late 1943, a small group of Treasury Department career officials, horrified by reports of the mass slaughter of Jews by the Nazis, attempted to fund the release of some 70,000 Romanian Jews from Nazi hands.
 After Long effectively blocked them, the Treasury men began to look closely for evidence that the U.S. was actively avoiding steps that would save Jewish lives.
 The culmination of this research was a report presented to president Franklin Roosevelt in early 1944 by Treasury Secretary Henry Morgenthau Jr. The memo was titled, "Personal Report to the President," but the original title of the early drafts was the much angrier, "Report to the Secretary on the Acquiescence of This Government in the Murder of the Jews."
 Long featured prominently in the accusations in the report.
 The final paragraph of the earliest version read:

 The State Department has turned its back on the time-honored principle of granting haven to refugees.
 The tempest-tossed get little comfort from men like Breckenridge Long.
 Long says the door to the oppressed is open but that it 'has been carefully screened.'
-What he should have said is 'barlocked and bolted.' ...
+What he should have said is 'barlocked and bolted.'...
 If men of the temperament and philosophy of Long continue in control of immigration administration, we may as well take down that plaque from the Statue of Liberty and black out the 'lamp beside the golden door.'

 The exposure of Long's misdeeds led to his demotion.
 He resigned from the State Department in November 1944 and went into retirement.

 Long justified his actions in his diary by referring to the laws in the United States imposing strict quotas on the number of immigrants from particular countries, and his great concern about the possibility that Germany and the Soviet Union would infiltrate spies or subversive agents into the United States amidst the large numbers of refugees.